victormagalhaess/journal/README.md

 journal read yesterday
 ```

-Last but not least, you can also delete entries using the delete command, it follows the same principle as the other two flags, so if you do not specify a date the today entry will be deleted:
+You can also delete entries using the delete command, it follows the same principle as the other two flags, so if you do not specify a date the today entry will be deleted:
+> :warning: **Be aware**: Deleting is a permanent action, the deleted entries will be gone forever!

 ```sh
 journal delete